DuckDevss/Duck-Dungeon/README.md

                                                                       \▓▓▓▓▓▓
 ```

-This is where the laucher will get the files it needs to auto-update, oh ya this is also a [site](https://launcher.duckdevs.me/).
+This is where the laucher will get the files it needs to auto-update.